-Mega-kernels address the limitations of the kernel-per-operator approach in several ways.
-First, they eliminate kernel launch overhead by avoiding repeated invocations.
-Second, by fusing all operator computations into a single kernel, they enable cross-operator software pipelining, allowing data for the next operator to be prefetched while computations for the current operator are still in progress.
-Third, they support fine-grained overlap of computation and inter-GPU communication, enabling simultaneous execution that more effectively hides communication latency.
+Mega-kernels address the limitations of kernel-per-operator execution in several ways.
+First, they eliminate repeated kernel launch overhead by replacing many operator-level launches with a single kernel invocation.
+Second, by fusing {\em all} operators into one kernel, they enable cross-operator software pipelining, allowing data for the next operator to be prefetched while computation for the current operator is still in progress.
+Third, they support fine-grained overlap of computation and inter-GPU communication, enabling concurrent execution that more effectively hides communication latency.

 Despite these benefits, automatically transforming an ML model into a high-performance mega-kernel remains challenging.
 Existing ML systems---such as PyTorch~\cite{pytorch}, Triton~\cite{tillet2019triton}, and TVM~\cite{tvm}---do not support end-to-end mega-kernel generation.
 Moreover, these systems rely on a fragmented ecosystem of specialized libraries: NCCL~\cite{nccl} or NVSHMEM~\cite{nvshmem} for communication, FlashInfer~\cite{ye2025flashinfer} or FlashAttention~\cite{dao2023flash} for attention, and CUDA or Triton for custom computation.
-This fragmentation makes it difficult to unify the entire inference pipeline into a single kernel.
+This fragmentation makes it difficult to unify the entire inference pipeline within a single kernel.

-We present {\em Mirage Persistent Kernel} (\sys), the first compiler and runtime system that automatically transforms multi-GPU model inference into a high-performance mega-kernel. \sys enables end-to-end kernel fusion with minimal developer effort---users can mega-kernelize a PyTorch model with only a few lines of code, achieving significant performance improvement compared to running the model in vanilla PyTorch with CUDA Graphs and {\tt torch.compile}. \sys combines the performance benefits of mega-kernels with the usability of existing ML frameworks.
+We present {\em Mirage Persistent Kernel} (\sys), the first compiler and runtime system that automatically transforms multi-GPU model inference into a high-performance mega-kernel. \sys enables end-to-end kernel fusion with minimal developer effort: users can mega-kernelize a PyTorch model with only a few lines of code while achieving significant performance improvements compared to running the model in vanilla PyTorch with CUDA Graphs and {\tt torch.compile}. \sys combines the performance benefits of mega-kernels with the usability of existing ML frameworks.